-If you can’t find bermet (quite unlikely), and you want to take some wine home, then local Serbian wine is a must do.
-Check out options which come from the region of the Danube or Fruska Gora, as these are the most authentic and downright delicious.
+If you can’t find bermet (quite unlikely) and want to take some wine home, local Serbian wine is a must-do.
+Check out options from the Danube or Fruska Gora region, as these are the most authentic and downright delicious.

-An excellent piece to look out for is a pair of earrings which has small people wearing folk costumes, traditional to Serbia!
+An excellent piece to look out for is a pair of earrings with small people wearing folk costumes, traditional to Serbia!
 Cute and very authentic.

 If you have a sweet tooth, ratluk should be on your shopping list.
-This is a little like Turkish delight ins one ways, as in its very sweet and sticky, and it dates back to the times of the Ottoman Empire.
+This popular Serbian food is a little like Turkish delight in one way.
+As in its very sweet and sticky, it dates back to the times of the Ottoman Empire.

 You’ll find ratluk in souvenir shops, patisseries, and in markets, and you’ll probably also find it in abundance at the airport duty-free section before you leave Serbia!

 Head to a local market and source out some ajvar as a tasty gift to take home.
-This is a type of dip which is made of potent red peppers, and you’ll no doubt have had it when eating out at a traditional restaurant anywhere in Serbia.
+This type of dip is made of potent red peppers, and you’ll no doubt have had it when eating out at a traditional restaurant anywhere in Serbia.

 You can try and make it yourself at home, checking out a recipe online, but come on, does it ever taste as good as the stuff made by someone who really knows what they’re doing?
 That’s why a jar of this is a fantastic souvenir.

-If you’ve never tried traditional honey versus the kind which comes out of a jar, you will know the difference instantly.
-Delicious, sticky, and with a sweetness that can’t be emulated, traditional honey is a must buy, either for a loved one or just for yourself!
+If you’ve never tried traditional honey versus the kind that comes out of a jar, you will instantly know the difference.
+Delicious, sticky, and with a sweetness that can’t be emulated, traditional honey is a must-buy, either for a loved one or just for yourself!

 Not all countries have national costumes or dress, but Serbia does, so picking up something which is this traditional is a great souvenir, for sure.

-If you don’t want to choose costumes, you can go simply for textiles, e.g., carpets or blankets, but Serbian dress is very special and is often handed from textiles sourced within the local area.
+If you don’t want to choose costumes, you can go simply for textiles, e.g., carpets or blankets, but Serbian dress is extraordinary and is often handed from textiles sourced within the local area.

-Handmade carpets are a true delight and while they’re not the easiest thing to take back home with you, you will find many vendors will happily ship them for you, for a small fee.
+Handmade carpets are a real delight, and while they’re not the easiest thing to take back home with you, you will find many vendors that will happily ship them for you for a small fee.

 If you want to purchase something small, however, a kilim is a great idea.
-Pirot kilims are considered to be good luck, so these make for the ideal gift for a loved one.
+Pirot kilims are considered good luck, so they make for the ideal gift for a loved one.
 They are also made using the same techniques which date back centuries, making it a truly unique souvenir to have.

 Opanak – Serbian Shoes

-We talked earlier about traditional dress, and the opanak is a shoe which certainly fits into that category.
-Made in a way which dates back throughout history, these shoes should be on your souvenir list.
+We talked earlier about the traditional dress, and the opanak is a shoe that certainly fits into that category.
+Made in a way that dates back throughout history, these shoes should be on your souvenir list.
 You might not wear them, but they will look great in your home and will remind you of your time in Serbia.

 Other Great Serbia Travel Blogs